mosmart/stat159-fall2016-project02/code/README.md

 `session-info-script.R` lists the required packages needed for this project, including `ggplot2`, `gclus`, `stargazer` and `testthat`.
 It's output is saved in `session-info.txt` in the main directory.

+`bash-info-script.sh` is a command line script that gives the versions used of git, latex and pandoc.
+Output is appended to `session-info.txt`

 `eda-script.R` uploads the data from Credit.csv.
 It computes summary statistics of quantitative and qualitative variables.
 Creates a correlation matrix and scatterplot matrix.
 Anova matrix for qualitative variables.
 Data is saved in _data_ folder as `summary-stats.txt` and `eda-output.RData`.
 Correlation matrix is saved as `correlation-matrix.txt`.
 Anova is saved in `anova.txt`.

 `data-processing-script.R` uploads the data from Credit.csv.
 It creates dummy variables then does mean centering and standardization on the variables.
 Saves the scaled data in the _data_ folder as `scaled-credit.csv`.